Minnesota Timberwolves Odds | Betting Guide With Spread, Moneyline, Total, Futures

 The NBA odds for this 3-leg parlay jump to +908.
 This means if you were to wager $25 on this three-team parlay and all of the legs end up being winners, the total payout would be $252 - $227 win plus the initial $25 bet is returned.
 But if the 76ers lost to the Celtics while the Timberwolves and Kings win, you would lose.

 Teasers give you the option of moving the point spread in a direction that is more favorable to you as a bettor.
 The catch is sportsbooks charge a small fee to move that line.
-Say Minnesota is pick ’em versus the Nets.
+Say Minnesota is a pick 'em versus the Nets.
 After blowing the game against Portland, you might prefer taking Minnesota +2.5 points.
 The alternative spreads can be found when clicking on a specific game.
 The point spread may have odds of -115, but if you decide to buy the extra 2.5 points, the odds might move to -165.
-However, if you’re extremely confident the T-Wolves are going to blow out the Nets, another option is going in the opposite direction and bet Minnesota -2.5.
+However, if you're extremely confident the T-Wolves are going to blow out the Nets, another option is going in the opposite direction and bet Minnesota -2.5.
 This shifts the odds in the neighborhood of +100 or even money.

 Futures